Partick

 Partick (Pairtick, Scottish Gaelic: Partaig) is an area of Glasgow on the north bank of the River Clyde, just across from Govan.
 To the west lies Whiteinch, to the east Yorkhill and Kelvingrove Park (across the River Kelvin), and to the north Broomhill, Hyndland, Dowanhill, Hillhead, areas which form part of the West End of Glasgow.
 Partick was a Police burgh from 1852 until 1912 when it was incorporated into the city.
 Partick is the area of the city most connected with the Highlands, and several Gaelic agencies, such as the Gaelic Books Council (Scottish Gaelic: Comhairle nan Leabhraichean) are located in the area.
 Some ATMs in the area display Gaelic.

 Etymology

 The modern name derives from the ancient Cumbric Peartoc (as in the modern Welsh word perth, meaning "bush or thicket").

 This was adopted into Scottish Gaelic as Peart(h)aig, giving modern Gaelic Pearraig or Partaig (the latter is used on signs at Partick railway station).
 Older anglicised forms include Perdyc and Perthick.
-Partick, of old Perdyec, from the Gaelic aper dhu ec, meaning the place at the confluence or mouth of the dark river.

 History

 Although Partick remained a village until the middle of the 18th century, it is an ancient place.
-The Kings of Strathclyde had a residence there, and in 1136 David I (1124–53) granted the lands of Perdyc to the see of Glasgow.
+The Kings of Strathclyde had a residence there, and in 1136 David I (1124–1153) granted the lands of Perdyc to the see of Glasgow.
 The Bishops of Glasgow had a country seat in Partick.
 It was later the site of Partick Castle, a country home of George Hutcheson (demolished 1836).
 The burgh, which had its headquarters at Partick Burgh Hall, was annexed by Glasgow in 1912.